YudiXiao/PowerDAB/README.md

 If you would just need basic calculations, try to use the simulation app.

-For advanced model based optimization/design, try to download the source code and use the functins inside.
+For advanced model based optimization/design, try to download the source code.

+Please write to us if you found any bugs.

+You are very welcome to propose nice-to-have functions for the simulation app.

 Have fun!